smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata.md

 # Issuance Protocol for Privately Verifiable Tokens {#private-flow}

-This section describes a variant of the issuance protocol in {{Section 5 of !PROTOCOL}}
+This section describes a variant of the issuance protocol in {{Section 5 of !BASIC-PROTOCOL}}
 that supports public metadata based on the partially oblivious PRF (POPRF) from
 {{!POPRF=I-D.irtf-cfrg-voprf}}.
 Issuers provide a Private and Public Key, denoted `skI` and `pkI` respectively, used to produce tokens as input to the protocol.